 Laura Castagnini is an Australian curator and writer interested in the performance of feminist, queer and decolonial histories.
-Laura is also Programme Coordinator at Iniva (Institute of International Visual Arts) in London.
-She previously worked in a range of arts organisations including n.paradoxa: international feminist art journal, frieze magazine, Margaret Lawrence Gallery (Victorian College of the Arts, University of Melbourne) and Anna Pappas Gallery, and as an intern at the Elizabeth A. Sackler Feminist Art Centre (Brooklyn Museum), MOMA PS1 and the National Gallery of Victoria.
+Laura was previously Programme Coordinator at Iniva (Institute of International Visual Arts) in London and worked in a range of arts organisations including n.paradoxa: international feminist art journal, frieze magazine, Margaret Lawrence Gallery (Victorian College of the Arts, University of Melbourne) and Anna Pappas Gallery, and as an intern at the Elizabeth A. Sackler Feminist Art Centre (Brooklyn Museum), MOMA PS1 and the National Gallery of Victoria.